LCRT215/Sprint-Challenge-React-Smurfs/Answers.md

 1. Explain the differences between `client-side routing` and `server-side routing`.

+    Client-side: Will only request the data that’s needed and causes the whole page to refresh.

+    Server-side: Faster than client-side and is smoother with animation.
+Initial loading is longer because it fully loads on the first request.

 2. What does HTTP stand for?

     HyperText Transfer Protocol.
 Its a set of rules for how a browser can communicate with web servers.